c0dycode/BL2ModStuff/Commands.md

 #### Note: This will only show the results in the log window.
 So either use the ***-log*** Launchparameter in steam, or enter ***showlog*** in the game console to toggle the log-window on and off.

+# Togglebinds
+Will explain these at some point.

+# Leveling someone with Infinity made super easy
+Instead of putting something onto your mouse or keyboard, you can aim at the correct spot and then type in ***startfire***.
+This will let you keep firing, even if you tab out of the game.

+To stop, just type in ***stopfire***.

 # More to be added